If you’re new to blogging you’ve probably heard that it’s necessary to target certain cannabis keywords.

 This way, Google can notice the obvious correlation between the two and already at the point; it can establish that this might be your main keyword.

-If your main keyword is in the title, first paragraph and is repeated numerous times throughout the copy, this is enough for Google to be certain that this is your main phrase.
+If your main cannabis keyword is in the title, first paragraph and is repeated numerous times throughout the copy, this is enough for Google to be certain that this is your main phrase.

 Although this is most likely enough for Google to register a keyword it is not enough for you to rank.

-This is why we need to be vigilant when it comes to proximity between phrases and keyword clouds.
+This is why we need to be vigilant when it comes to the proximity between phrases and keyword clouds.